sanbor/cv/index.markdown

 Santiago Borrazás résumé
 ========================

-_Last updated 2016-03-23_
+_Last updated 2016-03-27_

-Santiago is a [full-stack web developer](http://forge38.com/blog/2008/06/full-stack-web-developers/) specialising in creating web applications.
+Santiago is a back-end and front-end software engineer specializing in creating web applications.

 # Goal

-Create the best user experience to help people solve their problems.
+Create the best software and user experience to help people have a better life.

-# Timeline
-- *2015 - now* Working on an automated trading system.
-    - I had the opportunity to gain experience in a backend programming position in a project.
-I help improve, maintain and administrate an automated trading system written in Java and Python.
-Occasionally drawing some charts using D3.

-- *2013 - 2015* Worked @ [Ekumen](http://www.ekumenlabs.com/) as web developer.
-    - Worked for [Celery](https://www.trycelery.com) implementing new features in the always-improving dashboard and checkout.
-Celery is a Y-Combinator backed startup that offers a platform for pre-orders.

-- *2013 - now* Studying Computer Engineering @ Universidad Argentina de la Empresa
-    (UADE).

-- *2013 - 2013* Worked @ 55social as web developer.
-    - Worked on the publishing module of the company's product: a social media platform for companies to generate content, interact with and analyze their audience.
-    Developed new features and improved existing codebase.
-Debugged the back-end (a Java project with Spring, Hibernate as ORM and Freemarker as the templating engine).
-Daily scrum meetings, coding in JS, HTML and CSS.

-- *2012 - 2013* Worked @ Despegar as web developer.
-    - Despegar.com is the leading travel website in Latin America.
-Worked on the Auto section of the website.
-We worked implementing new features in the website using Javascript, HTML5 and CSS3.

-- *2010 - 2012* Worked @ Globant as web developer.
-    - Worked on an app for MySpace to demo how to use MySpace's Javascript API.
-    Worked on various [JWT](http://www.jwt.com/jwt/) internal apps, using JS, HTML and CSS and started with some new technologies as Backbone, Mustache, Node.
-Used agile methodologies: daily scrum, ticket system and bi-monthly planning meetings.

-- *2010 - 2011* Studied Computer Engineering @ Universidad de Buenos Aires.

-- *2008 - 2010* Freelancing @ Webs with love.
-    - An incredible experience, working on a variety of projects: wrote my first game for a non-profit marketing consultant, a board-like game written in AS3; redesigned and rewrote an app to track stock in stores for a marketing agency in PHP using CodeIgniter framework.
-Designed websites using WordPress.
-Also maintained osCommerce, Drupal and Joomla websites.
-    Learned how to manage  projects, deal with clients, and market my services.

-- *2006 - 2008* Worked @ W3 Comunicaciones as web developer.
-    - Maintained Citibank's Latin American websites using HTML, CSS and JS.
-    Successfully convinced the company to style only using CSS instead of tables.
-Several projects in Flash using AS2.

-- *2000 - 2006* High School @ Fernando Fader, CENS.

 # Experience

+1.  # Automated trading system

+    ## Software engineer *March 2015 - now*

+    Developed and maintained a system for running automated trading algorithms.
+    Including:

+    - Ported parts of the existing Java system to Jython (a Python implementation for the Java platform).
+We found that for many tasks, such as writing trading strategies or writing tests, Java was getting in our way.
+I created a test suite in Jython, ported a third of the existing tests, and ran the un-ported Java tests from the Jython test suite.

+    - Created a tool to read production log files and generate charts using D3.
+      This tool allowed us to compare production trading data against our simulations.

+    - Developed a scraper to acquire economic data and use it in both our simulations and in our production code.

+    - Analyzed market data to develop new algorithms.

+    - Monitored the system to see if the trading strategy was performing as expected.

+    We pair-programmed and used test-driven design (TDD).

+1.  # Ekumen

+    ## Web developer *December 2013 - March 2015*

+    Worked for [Celery](https://www.trycelery.com) (a Y-Combinator backed
+    startup that offers a platform for pre-orders) maintaining and developing new features in the dashboard app.
+Including:

+    - Implemented a utility to help customer support migrate heterogeneous CSV files from clients and import the data into the platform.

+    - Refactored many styles in the app, removing custom layouts and styles in favor of using Bootstrap components.
+These changes dramatically reduced the complexity of the stylesheets.

+    - Thanks to the extensive use of Bootstrap, I was able to make several parts of the app mobile friendly.

+    Used agile methodologies, we had planning meetings twice a month, daily scrums and telepresence.

+1.  # 55Social

+    ## Web developer *March 2013 – November 2013*

+    55Social was a Facebook marketing platform.
+I worked on the publishing module developing new features and improving the existing codebase.

+    - Implemented several features to help the company become a Preferred Marketing Developer (PMD) in the Facebook marketing partner program.
+These features included being able to send private messages with images and uploading video posts.

+    - Used Spring and Hibernate to help fix bugs in the back-end of the publishing module.

+    Worked with agile methodologies, with daily scrum meetings and monthly planning meetings.

+1.  # Despegar.com

+    ## Web developer  *September 2012 – March 2013*

+    Worked in the front-end of the Auto section of [Despegar.com](http://www.despegar.com) (one of the most important travel websites in Latin America), implementing new features, including:

+    - Developed a crawler-friendly version of the search section using PhantomJS.
+We would have preferred to generate these pages using Java, but the search section had complex logic (including rendering) in Javascript.
+      Time was an important factor, and we delivered this in a few weeks.

+    - Implemented several new features into the website such as a price comparison grid, improved the payment form, and added a car upselling feature, showing a better deal after having rented a car.

+    - Introduced the team to several good practices such as code conventions and Javascript debugging.

+1.  # Globant

+    ## Web developer *October 2010 – September 2012*

+    Designed and developed various web-based applications.

+    - Built an example app for MySpace to demo how to use MySpace's Javascript API.

+    - Worked on various internal apps for J. Walter Thompson (one of the most important international advertising agencies).
+      Started to work with some new technologies back then: Backbone, Mustache, Handlebars, and Node.

+    We used agile methodologies: daily scrum meetings and bi-monthly planning meetings.
+The code review process was a great tool.

+1.  # Webs with love

+    ## Freelance Software Engineer, Graphic Designer *October 2008 – September 2010*

+    Freelance Web Development and Software Engineering.

+    - Built a board game in AS3 for a non-profit marketing consultant.

+    - Designed and developed an app to track stock in stores for a marketing agency in PHP using CodeIgniter framework.

+    - Designed websites using WordPress.
+Also maintained some osCommerce and Drupal websites.

+    - Learned how to manage projects, deal with clients, and market my services.

+1.  # W3 Comunicaciones

+    ## Web developer *November 2006 – June 2008*

+    Developed and maintained various web-based projects for Citibank's Latin American websites.
+Introduced the team to table-less designs, using just CSS to change the webpage appearance.

+# Education

+1.  *2013 - 2020 (Expected)*
+    Computer Engineering @ Universidad Argentina de la Empresa (UADE).

+# Skills

 ## Technical